 Memory corruption while processing image encoding, when input buffer length is 0 in IOCTL call.

-Memory corruption may occur due top improper access control in HAB process.
+Memory corruption due to improper access control in kernel while processing a mapping request from root process.